 Acknowledgement.
 I want to thank M. Lyubich and D. Schleicher for their ideas, which play a basic role in this presentation.
-I am particularly grateful to Schleicher and to S. Zakeri for their extremely helpful criticism of the manuscript.
+I am particularly grateful to Schleicher, to S. Zakeri, and to Tan Lei for their extremely helpful criticism of the manuscript.
 Also, I want to thank both the Gabriella and Paul Rosenbaum Foundation and the National Science Foundation (Grant DMS-9505833) for their support of mathematical activities at Stony Brook.